Gioni06/GPT3Tokenizer/README.md

 ## tl;dr 🤖

-There is a [Custom GPT for ChatGPT](https://chat.openai.com/g/g-e01hGLh44-gpt3tokenizer-guide) that can help you interate this project in your software
+There is a [Custom GPT for ChatGPT](https://chat.openai.com/g/g-e01hGLh44-gpt3tokenizer-guide) that can help you use this package in your software

 ## Support ⭐️